GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 Automatic upgrading means that if the asset is available over HTTPS, but has been hardcoded as HTTP, the browser will load the HTTPS version.
 If no secure version can be found the asset will not load.

-Whenever it detects mixed content or auto-upgrades passive mixed content, Chrome logs detailed messages to the Issues Tab in Chrome DevTools to guide you on how to fix the specific issue.
+Whenever it detects mixed content or auto-upgrades passive mixed content, Chrome logs detailed messages to the **Issues** tab in DevTools to guide you on how to fix the specific issue.

 <figure class="w-figure">